Ladytron: Side projects

 All band members are also involved in various side projects.
 Besides touring, each member plays DJ sets (solo and with other band members) in clubs and events around the world.

 Ladytron have produced remixes for many artists, including Dave Gahan, Erasure, Goldfrapp, Apoptygma Berzerk, Placebo, Blondie, Gang of Four, Christina Aguilera, Nine Inch Nails, Bloc Party, Kings of Convenience, Soulwax and Róisín Murphy.

 Using her surname as stage name, Helen Marnie released 2 solo albums: Crystal World on 11 June 2013 and Strange Words and Weird Wars on 2 June 2017.

 Daniel Hunt worked on several movie scores, including that of Would You Rather in collaboration with Icelandic musician Barði Jóhannsson.
 Hunt also produced Marnie's album, Crystal World.
 He started the band Tamoios with singer Luisa Maita, and Fernando Rischbieter, in 2014, in São Paulo, Brazil.

 Reuben Wu is an accomplished photographer.
 He posted a selection of photos on his own website and he also released in 2011 a book with a collection of photographs from an expedition with a friend on Svalbard in the same year.

 Hunt, Wu and DJ Revo opened the Liverpool club night Evol in September 2003.
 In September 2005, Hunt and Wu helped by some collaborators, opened the Liverpool bar/restaurant/music venue Korova.

 Mira Aroyo collaborated with John Foxx and the Maths and The Projects.
 She has also worked on some documentaries, providing original scores.

 Ladytron are credited as co-writers and producers of the bonus songs "Birds of Prey" and "Little Dreamer" from the 2010 album Bionic by Christina Aguilera.

 Music style

 Ladytron have described their sound as "electronic pop", with music journalists similarly describing their sound as electropop.
 They focused on a balance between pop structures and experimental sounds.
 Their sound has also been described as synth-pop, electronic rock, post-punk revival, new wave, shoegaze, witch house, and art pop.
-While some writers have labeled Ladytron as an electroclash act, others have claimed that they are not entirely electroclash and Ladytron members have also rejected the term, with Daniel Hunt and Helen Marnie commenting:
+While some writers have labelled Ladytron as an electroclash act, others have claimed that they are not entirely electroclash and Ladytron members have also rejected the term, with Daniel Hunt and Helen Marnie commenting:

 Reuben Wu said about the process of making a new Ladytron album: